 A clean transition from IMAP to POP is slightly fiddly and involves moving email from IMAP to be stored only on the computer, but it can be done.

 If you want to share just incoming email between various computers, the easiest method is to set them all to POP and only one of them is set to automatically delete incoming email after maybe a few days.
 That way all of the computers get a chance to download the incoming email before it is deleted.

-If you want full email sharing between devices, you need an email service that provides large mailboxes, or an in office email server and then maybe use Arrow Technology as a smart host.
+If you want full email sharing between devices, you may require an email service that provides large mailboxes, or an office email server and then maybe use Arrow Technology as a Smart Host.

 Using Your Own Email Server

 Sometimes it looks like a good idea to connect your own email server to your office/home internet connection.
 If you send email directly through that internet connection, that is often a really bad idea.

 Most internet service providers initially block SMTP port 25 that is required for directly sending email; you can sometimes get your internet service provider to unblock that port for you.
 However, what you often cannot do is get a correct reverse domain name lookup (reverse DNS) for your office/home internet address (IP address).
 Many email anti-spam systems use reverse DNS as one of their checks.
 If you do not have reverse DNS, you look like a spammer and your emails can be blocked